• facebook

 Conclusion

-In this tutorial, we’ve covered two types of corruption problems and explored manual methods for repairing corrupt image files.
-Please note that the effectiveness of these manual repair/recovery techniques may vary from user to user, and there’s no guarantee of success for all cases.
+To summarize, in this tutorial, we have discussed two types of corruption issues and ways to manually repair the corrupt image files.
+It is not guaranteed that the manual repair/recovery methods will work for all users.
 If somehow you are able to recover the damaged files using the manual techniques, still it takes time and effort on your part.
 Kernel Photo Recovery tool not only saves time but also recovers all of your corrupt image files efficiently (without breaking a sweat!).
 It is also recommended as the best Photo recovery software.